Before Tuesday court appearance, NBA YoungBoy responds to criticism from Wendy Williams

 He also faces state charges tied to the same September 2020 arrest.

-So, on Tuesday, the Baton Rouge native is leaving a cell in St. Martin Parish Prison for a court appearance in his hometown.
+So, on Tuesday, the Baton Rouge native left a cell in St. Martin Parish Prison for a court appearance in his hometown.

-During the April 20 motion hearing, Gaulden is facing weapons and judge charges.
+During the April 20 motion hearing, Gaulden faced weapons and judge charges.

+During the hearing, Judge Tiffany Foxworth-Roberts, decided that Gaulden would be freed him from bond obligations for the state charges.

+The decision was made due to the fact that Gaulden was already facing similar federal charges.

+So, the rapper is to remain in prison and await a federal trial, which is scheduled for June.

-Meanwhile, Gaulden entered two 'not guilty' pleas to the federal charges and a trial is scheduled for June.
+He entered two 'not guilty' pleas to both federal charges.

-The rapper, a father to five boys and two daughters, is known among colleagues for his work ethic and has often been praised for an ability to produce music quickly.
+Gaulden, a father to five boys and two daughters, is known among colleagues for his work ethic and has often been praised for an ability to produce music quickly.

 More News